SoftInstigate/restheart/GRAALVM.md

 The generated configuration are merged into the existing ones in directory `core/src/main/resources/META-INF/native-image/org.restheart/restheart`

-> some files need to be manually edited.
-For instance, remove all references to classes of packages `org.restheart.test`, `org.graalvm` (keep `org.graalvm.polyglot.Value`) and `com.oracle.truffle` from `reflect-config.json`
+*Some files need to be manually edited*

+Remove all references to classes of packages `org.restheart.test`, `org.graalvm` (keep `org.graalvm.polyglot.Value`) and `com.oracle.truffle` from `reflect-config.json`

+Also make sure to move:

+- references to classes in package `org.restheart.security` to `security/src/main/resources/META-INF/native-image/org.restheart/restheart-security/reflect-config.json`

+- references to classes in package `org.restheart.mongodb` to `mongodb/src/main/resources/META-INF/native-image/org.restheart/restheart-mongodb/reflect-config.json`

+- references to classes in packages `org.restheart.ployglot`, `graphql` to `ployglot/src/main/resources/META-INF/native-image/org.restheart/restheart-ployglot/reflect-config.json`

 The following fields must be configured with `allowWrite: true`